nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 956
 00:57:35,947 --> 00:57:39,747
-[SPEAKER_07]: tricky to know if my script is correct because
+[SPEAKER_07]: it's tricky to know if my script is correct because

 957
 00:57:39,727 --> 00:57:43,695